-Hop on a Citi Bike and pedal only a few blocks away to encounter the lively streets of Chinatown.
-Negotiations and exotic fruits beckon pedestrians.
 The clamor and excitement make great deals on fresh produce even more exciting.
-Chinatown houses delicious dim sum eateries that represent a Chinese style of enjoying steamy food around a circular table with the ones you love.
+Chinatown New York houses delicious dim sum eateries that represent a Chinese style of enjoying steamy food around a circular table with the ones you love.

 Chinatown captures the chaotic essence of New York and Manhattan while also offering cheaper ways to spend your days in the city.
 The food, produce, and self-care deals are amongst the many reasons New Yorkers flock there daily and why you should make sure to stop by when you’re visiting lower Manhattan attractions.

 ⇒ Baltimore is less than 3 hours by train from New York City.
 Baltimore has so much to offer – from Instagram friendly Baltimore attractions to the best great coffee shops Baltimore has on offer to Hotel Indigo Baltimore to the best Baltimore food tour options!